 21 November 1984.
 Faiz Ahmed Faiz came to me in an obituary in the newspaper, The Tribune, when I was a curious high school student preparing for a general knowledge quiz.

-Faiz came to me a year later, in a small booklet that was published by some radical outfit that is long gone.
+Faiz came to me a year later, in a small booklet published by some radical outfit that is long gone.

-Faiz’s quatrain, “Raat yoon teri khoyi hui yaad aayi” (“And in such ways your lost memories came as night fell”) became my first painting that I made inspired by a poem.
-The painting was lost soon after when the disk crashed.
-The memory of the painting still lives with me.
+Faiz’s quatrain, “Raat yoon teri khoyi hui yaad aayi” (“And in such ways your lost memories came as night fell”) became my first painting that I created inspired by a poem.

 Jaise viraane mein chupke se bahaar aa jaye,